iamdevlinph/resume/README.md

 ```

 # Getting Started
-At the time of creating this project the following versions were used
+At the time of writing this, the following versions were used
 ```
-node -v 7.10.1
+node -v 8.11.1
-npm -v 5.7.1
+npm -v 5.8.0
 ```
 1. Clone the repository
 ```
-git clone git@github.com:iamdevlinph/resume.git resume-app-folder
+git clone git@github.com:iamdevlinph/resume.git resume
 ```
 2. Go into the directory
 ```
-cd resume-app-folder
+cd resume
 ```
 3. Install the packages
 ```